Women in Skilled Trades (WIST) General Carpenter Pre-Apprenticeship

 - College Code:

 - Academic Year:

-About the ProgramThe 34-week WIST Pre-Apprenticeship Carpenter General certificate program will equip students who wish to make a career in the construction industry as a general carpenter with the basic skills required to secure a position as an apprentice, and to work safely and successfully in the industry.
-The curriculum provides the student with basic-level apprentice training and also provides additional skills designed to increase the student's general level of knowledge about the construction and renovation industry, thus increasing their value to prospective employers.
-In addition, the program incorporates components not found in the basic-level training, such as job search and communication skills and training in computer literacy and various computer applications.
+About the ProgramThe 34-week WIST Pre-Apprenticeship Carpenter General certificate program will equip you to enter the trade of general carpentry with the basic skills required to secure a position as an apprentice, and to work safely and successfully in the industry.
+The curriculum provides basic-level apprentice training and additional skills designed to increase general level knowledge about the construction and renovation industry.
+In addition, the program incorporates components not found in the basic-level training, such as job search and communication skills, training in computer literacy and various computer applications.

 For more information please contact email@example.com or (519) 885-0300 ext.
 5272.